 If you have a problem, share them with your Personal Tutor who will do their best to support you.
 You can find their contact details in the Staff Directory.

-Alternatively, contact Students First and ask for an appointment to see a Welfare Adviser.

-**updated text**

-If you have a problem, share them with your Personal Tutor who will do their best to support you.
-You can find their contact details in the Staff Directory.

-Alternatively, contact Students First and ask for an appointment to see a Welfare Adviser.
+Alternatively, contact the Wellbeing, Skills and Diversity department and ask for an appointment to see a Welfare Adviser.